 Do something budget-friendly

-I hate to be the bearer of bad news, but sometimes you just can’t get what you want.
+I hate to be the bearer of bad news, but sometimes you just can’t get what you want – you may need to figure out how to save money on your honeymoon.
 If a trip to the South of France just doesn’t fit into your budget right now, try to find something equally romantic on the more affordable side.
 Perhaps a family friend has a vacation home down in Florida they’d be willing to let you borrow?
 Or, maybe a pal is willing to pass over the keys to their Muskoka pad for a couple of weeks?
-No, it might not be your “dream honeymoon”, but you can always do that when you’ve saved a up a little more.
+No, it might not be your “dream honeymoon”, but you can always do that when you’ve saved up a little more.